CompuCell3D/CompuCell3DDevelopersManual/docs/heteropytic_boundary_surface_steppable.rst

 Computing Heterotypic Boundary Length
 ======================================

-Heterotypic boundary surface (or length in 2D) is total surface of contact between all cells of two types.
-For example when you have 2 cells of type `1` and 100 cells of type `2` the heterotypic surface between thw two will be a sum of all contact surfaces between the two types.
+Heterotypic boundary surface is the total contact surface between cells of two different types.
+In 2D this quantity is usually described as boundary length.
+For example, if a simulation contains cells of type ``1`` and type ``2``, the heterotypic boundary between those types is the sum of all pixel or voxel contacts where a type ``1`` cell touches a type ``2`` cell.
-In this example we are not going to show every step how we generate the steppable using Twedit.
-We have shown this earlier and here we will concentrate on the actual code.

-This example is a bit more advanced but we will explain clearly every line of code.

-The module that we generated is called ``HeterotypicBoundaryLength``.
-We then click ``Configure`` and ``Generate`` in the CMake Gui and start writing actual code.
-We will first implement function that walks over entire lattice and computes heterotypic surface (or length in 2D) between all cells of different types.
+This example is more advanced than the basic growth steppable because it walks the lattice, inspects neighboring pixels, accumulates measurements in a C++ map, and exposes the result to Python.
+The steppable is called ``HeterotypicBoundaryLength``.

-All C++ files can be found in ``DeveloperZone/Demos/HeterotypicBoundarySurface`` and Python bindings are , as usual in ``DeveloperZone/pyinterface/CompuCellExtraModules/CompuCellExtraModules.i``.
-The simulation example that uses our newly created module is in ``DeveloperZone/Demos/HeterotypicBoundarySurface``
+The C++ files and example simulation are in ``DeveloperZone/Demos/HeterotypicBoundarySurface``.
+The Python bindings are generated through ``DeveloperZone/pyinterface/CompuCellExtraModules/CompuCellExtraModules.i``.

 Here is the header file for our new steppable: